 This blog is by our guest blogger Tim Greene – a.k.a The Wide Format Guy – who is Research Director at IDC, responsible for the large format printing, 3D printing, and digital signage markets.
-Catch him live at our special upcoming Webinar: Super-Sized 3D Printing – Refreshing your Print Service with New Revenue Streams, February 27 at 12PM EST.
+You can download Tim’s on-demand webinar: Super-Sized 3D Printing – Refreshing your Print Service with New Revenue Streams.

 In a recent IDC study, “maintaining profit margin” was cited as the top challenge to the large format printing industry today.